zhangyongzhe20/SPJ_Query_Engine/README.md

 2. Experiment 2, suppose we would like to know the list of pilots who have been scheduled for a flight.
 Should try out three different execution plans for this query (by restricting the join methods supported by the optimizer) and execute them with different join algorithms.

-In experimental write-up, include the timings, the plans used, and a discussion of the differences (if any) between timings on different algorithms and different plans.
-Also discuss why query execution plan orderings can make a more significant difference in a real-world system with larger data sets.
+Experienced on query processing working in a “real” system, specifically focusing on a simple (Select-Project-Join) query engine.
+Implement different join algorithms such as block-nested loop (BNL) and sort-merge join.
+Compare different algorithms and different plans to demonstrate the query execution plan orderings can make a significant difference in a real-world system with large datasets.

 ## [Experimental Results](https://docs.google.com/document/d/1Djbe65YHOsSD56cEunUBW6Ow9LvOyD9BA6tzrDAW6bQ/edit?usp=sharing)